 Ayurvedic Medicine: A 5,000-year-old system of natural medicine that first originated from the Vedic culture in India.
-It is based on the premise of three doshas: Kapha, Pitta, and Vata.
+It is based on the premise of the three doshas: kapha (earth), pitta (fire), and vata (wind).
 Illness and disease are thought to originate from an imbalance in the doshas.
-Ayurveda uses herbal medicine, and other practices such as meditation, yoga, and diet recommendations.
+Ayurveda uses herbal medicine, and other practices such as meditation, yoga, and diet.

 Acupuncture: A therapy that stems from traditional Chinese medicine (TCM).
 In this practice, an acupuncturist would stimulate specific points on the body by inserting needles into skin or tissue.

 There are also different variations of acupuncture, including electro-acupuncture where light electrical stimulation will flow through the needles.
-Other times no needles are used, and the fingers and hands are used.
+Other methods do not use needles, but apply pressure using the fingers and hands.
 This is simply called acupressure.

 Acupuncture is one of the most studied forms of TCM.
-For instance, research shows that it prevent cognitive decline, treat insomnia, improve recovery after chemotherapy, just to name a few.
+For instance, research shows that it prevent cognitive decline, treat insomnia, improves recovery after chemotherapy, just to name a few benefits.

 Animal Chiropractor: A field of animal healthcare that specializes in manual therapy and focuses on preserving the health of the neuro-musculoskeletal system.
-It is developing animal healthcare that can improve the quality of life of your pet or racing animal; however, it is not meant to replace your vet.
+This modality can improve the quality of life of your pet or racing animal, however, it is not meant to replace your vet.

 Athletic Therapy: Certified athletic therapists is a form of emergency care focused on professional and elite athletes.
 Whether on-field or in the clinic, athletic therapists are very effective at treating musculoskeletal injuries.
 They are also experts at injury assessment and rehabilitation.